-- When you reply to long threads note the person you are addressing.
+When you reply to long threads note the person you are addressing.
 That way we'll know to whom the post is directed.
 For example, johnwm, I don't think the solution you posted will work in Version 5; that feature was introduced in V6.

-- Don't forget that this is a two-way forum and we are all here to help each other.
+Don't forget that this is a two-way forum and we are all here to help each other.
 Even if you start in here as a question-asker, please make the effort to put something back into the site when you can.
 You'll find it feels good when you post a few replies as well, besides gaining the thanks and respect of your peers

 This FAQ, like a lot of others on Tek-Tips, was based initially on Terry Broadbent's FAQ, Thanks though to the other members who have also contributed.
 I have unashamedly stolen borrowed from various sources for this document.
 All of the good bits are theirs, all of the bad bits are mine.

 If you've got any comments, additions, suggestions about this FAQ, please use the "Feedback" mechanism and I'll get back to you.